Mithgol/phido/README.md

 * [IPFS](http://ipfs.io/) URLs (both `fs:` and `ipfs:`)

+* some Fidonet Runes (Markdown-alike declarations of hyperlinks and images)

 ## Requirements

 * PhiDo is written in HTML5 + CSS + JavaScript and uses the latest [nw.js](https://github.com/nwjs/nw.js) engine to run.
 A system supported by nw.js (such as Windows, or Linux, or Mac OS X) is required.